 She is pleased to announce that her work is represented on Martha Stewart's "American Made" website on Amazon.

 Knight is currently teaching wheel thrown pottery at the Greenwich House Pottery in Manhattan every Thursday night and Friday morning and at the Painted Pot in Brooklyn every Tuesday night.
 Her hand building class is at La Mano Pottery in Manhattan every Wednesday night.

-Her work can be purchased through this site or Martha Stewart's "American Made" on Amazon.
+Her work can be purchased by contacting the studio or through Martha Stewart's "American Made" on Amazon.